Create and manage a Smart Snippet model

 • If your web page doesn’t contain Google structured data, and the questions contained on the web page aren’t formatted using HTML headers (<h> tags), you can use the pre-conversion IPE extension script to specify CSS selectors to identify questions and answers in an HTML item.

-• If the content you want the model to use resides in specific fields, and that this content isn’t properly configured to be optimally used by the model (e.g., the item doesn’t contain JSON-LD, or well-formatted HTML) you can use the post-conversion IPE extension script to specify fields whose content will be identified as questions and answers, and converted in JSON-LD format.
+• If the content you want the model to use resides in specific fields, and that this content isn’t properly configured to be optimally used by the model (for example, the item doesn’t contain JSON-LD, or well-formatted HTML) you can use the post-conversion IPE extension script to specify fields whose content will be identified as questions and answers, and converted in JSON-LD format.

 HTML supported tags